2005 Thai general election: Background

-Following the 2001 general elections, the New Aspiration Party merged into Thai Rak Thai, although it the NAP was later re-established by Chingchai Mongkoltham.
-The National Development Party (Thailand) and Liberal Democratic Party also merged with Thai Rak Thai Party.
+Following the 2001 general elections, the New Aspiration Party merged into Thai Rak Thai, although it was later re-established by Chingchai Mongkoltham.
+The National Development Party (Thailand) and Seritham Party also merged with Thai Rak Thai Party.

 Electoral system

-At the time, the House of Representatives consisted of 400 members elected from single-member constituencies and 100 members elected from national party lists on a proportional basis.
+At the time of the elections the House of Representatives consisted of 400 members elected from single-member constituencies and 100 members elected from national party lists on a proportional basis.

 Campaign

 Democrat Party

-The Democrat Party, led by Banyat Bantadtan, did not seriously expect to defeat the coalition of the other two parties, but hoped to win 200 seats, which would have been a gain of 70 seats.
+The Democrat Party led by Banyat Bantadtan did not seriously expect to defeat the coalition of the other two parties, but hoped to win 200 seats, which would have been a gain of 70 seats.
 However, intra-party conflicts between Banyat's southern faction and the Bangkok faction led by Abhisit Vejjajiva made this goal appear even less realistic.
 The Democrats also developed a populist agenda, promising more jobs, free education and health care, and combating crime and corruption.
 However, the party refused to give details of their policies.

 The TRT's landslide victory cast doubt over the future of both party leaders, and Banyat resigned as Democrat Party leader immediately after the election.
 Abhisit Vejjajiva, Banyat's successor, said: "It will take a long time to revive the party because we need to look four years ahead and consider how to stay in the hearts of the people."